falcosecurity/plugins/docs/best-practices.md

 - Falco has been designed as a tool for runtime security, and it is supposed to stay in that space as much as possible
 - By default, plugins are meant to always produce live events
 - Plugins can **optionally** produce offline events with a given configuration or with special open parameters.
 This is helpful to satisfy use cases involving debugging, testing, and reproducibility
+- Live events do not include events that happened before the plugin startup.
+For instance, assuming one has a log file:
+    - `tail -f` would output live events only
+    - `cat` would output all events (ie. offline mode)